 The original new product development process creators often framed gate reviews as primarily “go/no go” decision points.
 However, allowing for only those two doesn’t allow for real-world complexity.

-“Complexity” meaning that the new product team will have members from nearly every business function: marketing, engineering, supply chain and operations.
+“Complexity” means that the new product team will have members from nearly every business function: marketing, engineering, supply chain and operations.
 In a more advanced new product development process, the team will be even broader.
 With contributors from accounting, marketing communications, and perhaps more.

 When the team arrives at a gate review, it’s likely that most functions have finished, but some activities may be lagging behind.
 In these cases, allow the team a conditional acceptance.
 Let the project pass with the condition that the additional requirements must be completed.
 In these circumstances, it can be helpful to later allow full approval via email, or with a special session.
+The NPD process must allow for this flexibility.

 Good product managers are critical.
 Consider that product managers are often called “mini-CEO’s”.
 Why is this?
 Because they have the most strategic role on the team.
 It’s their job to understand the market and competition.
 Ultimately, they’ll craft the value proposition.
 Therefore, within the team, they also should also have the last word on SKU and feature decisions.

 Moreover, the product manager will be involved throughout all phases of the new product development process.
 Although, their activity level will not be equally divided amongst each.
-In early phases, product managers are heavily involved with customer research, creation of product ideas/features, and specifications.
+In the early NPD process phases, product managers are heavily involved with customer research, creation of product ideas/features, and specifications.
 Once development begins, they evaluate trade-offs between costs and benefits as issues emerge.

 Along the way, the product manager will champion concept testing with customers.
 And finally, the product manager will be involved with training the broader organization, especially marketing communications, distributors and salespeople.
 By the way, how mature is your product manager organization?
 If you feel it needs some work, this PDMA article (Product Development and Management Association) is a good place to start.